Five Numbers and the Truth

 Risk and Issues

 Projects at risk, overdue deliverables, client escalations.
-The items that need intervention before they become crises.
+The items that need executive intervention before they become crises.
+This is where the dashboard earns its keep.

 Team Capacity and Customer Health

-Utilisation rate, open roles, NPS, retention.
+Utilisation rate, open roles, NPS, retention rate.
 The constraints that determine what the business can deliver and whether clients stay.
+These are leading indicators that revenue metrics lag behind.

 Knowing what to exclude is as important as knowing what to include.
-Every metric competes for attention, and the wrong ones dilute focus.
+Every metric competes for the same limited attention.
+The wrong ones dilute focus on the ones that matter.

 | Area | Exclude | Include |